Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Proof of results

 \begin{proof}[\textbf{Proof of Theorem \ref{CVModelconvergence}}] We need to show that \eqref{as_conv} holds in these instances.
 For any $\epsilon > 0$, by Corollary \ref{cor3TypeI},

-in which $N_{j}$ is the size of the $j$-th training sample.
 By the inequality above, and Borel-Cantelli Lemma \cite[Theorem~4.3]{billingsley2008}, the first convergence in \eqref{as_conv} holds.
-The second convergence holds since the inequality above is also true, but with $L_{\mathcal{D}_{N}^{(j)}}$ and $N_{j}$ interchanged by $\hat{L}^{(j)}$ and $\hat{N}_{j}$, the empirical risk and size of the $j$-th validation sample. \end{proof}
+The second convergence holds since the inequality above is also true, but with $L_{\mathcal{D}_{N}^{(j)}}$ and $N_{t}$ interchanged by $\hat{L}^{(j)}$ and $N_{v}$, the empirical risk and size of the $j$-th validation sample. \end{proof}

 \begin{proof}[\textbf{Proof of Theorem \ref{bound_constant}}] We first note that

 Fix $\mathcal{M} \in \mathbb{C}(\mathcal{H})$ with $\mathbb{P}(\mathcal{\hat{M}} = \mathcal{M}) > 0$.
 We claim that

 Indeed, since $\tilde{\mathcal{D}}_{M}$ is independent of $\mathcal{D}_{N}$, the event